jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 - Points are pegged to grains and are used for local transactions.
 For example, in China, the points will be pegged to rice.
 In the US, it will be pegged to wheat.
 - Central bank gold will be used to transfer investments from one country to another.
 This makes the International Monetary Fund unnecessary.
 This gold is a fixed ratio to the actual fiat that is circulating and is different from market gold.
 This then leads to a gold-backed currency that makes the arbitrary printing of money illegal.

-> *During the transition or revalution, all fiat currency can be converted into gold-backed currency.
+{{< n n="*During the transition or revalution, all fiat currency can be converted into gold-backed currency.
 The points system will give an idea of what its proper ratio to gold should be.
 This is why the points system should be implemented first.
-For example, if Japan implements a points system in 2020, then it can safely and confidently switch to a gold-backed currency by 2035.
+For example, if Japan implements a points system in 2020, then it can safely and confidently switch to a gold-backed currency by 2035." >}}

 <!-- > *Using grains as a standard in the trade of grains is like having only Westerners be judges of an international beauty contest.
 The result will be biased towards western standards and not universal standards. -->